dmrokan/gsl4godot_gsl/doc/movstat.rst

    Top: time series of piecewise constant variance.
 Bottom: scale estimates using a moving window; the true sigma value is in light blue, MAD in green, IQR in red, :math:`S_n` in yellow, and :math:`Q_n` in dark blue.
+The moving standard deviation is shown in gray.

 The robust statistics follow the true standard deviation piecewise changes well, without being influenced by the outliers.
+The moving standard deviation (gray curve) is heavily influenced by the presence of the outliers.
 The program is given below.

 .. include:: examples/movstat2.c
    :code: